Police custody facilities – joint inspections

 We also inspect Border Force and British Transport Police custody facilities, and in 2019 our first inspection of Terrorism Act (TACT) facilities took place.
 For further information, see the TACT custody facilities page.

 Police custody inspections assess how well each police force is fulfilling its responsibilities for the safe detention and respectful treatment of those detained in police custody.
 They focus on outcomes for detainees.

 Custody suites are assessed against criteria set out in the Expectations for Police Custody.
-These criteria have been developed by the two inspectorates, through consultation with the police service.
+These criteria have been developed by the two inspectorates, through consultation with the police service and other relevant stakeholders .
 They are frequently reviewed to achieve best custodial practice and drive improvement.